William Bavand: Roman Catholic Connections

 Bavand made some useful connections at the Middle Temple.
-In 1570, he was left £5 in the will of the Worcestershire gentleman Robert Sheldon (d.
-1571) of Beoley.
+In 1570, he was left £5 in the will of the Worcestershire gentleman William Sheldon (d.
+1570) of Beoley.
 Sheldon had studied at the Middle Temple in his youth, and his daughter Catherine married Edmund Plowden.
-Bavand also moved in the same circle Roman Catholic gentry in the north midlands of England.
+Bavand may have moved in the circle of Roman Catholic gentry in the north midlands of England.
 In 1570, Bavand was granted the right to present Henry Smythe to the rectory of Solihull in Warwickshire.
 The true patron was Robert Throckmorton of Coughton Hall in Warwickshire, a prominent Roman Catholic gentleman in that county.
-He was a former member of the Middle Temple, and his daughter Anne married Robert Sheldon’s son, Ralph Sheldon (d.
-1613), who was a contemporary of Bavand’s at the Temple.
-The previous incumbent at Solihull was John Bavant, who had converted to Roman Catholicism and removed himself to Rome.
+He too was a former member of the Middle Temple, and his daughter Anne married William Sheldon's son, Ralph Sheldon (d.
+1613), who was a contemporary of Bavand's at the Temple.
+A previous incumbent at Solihull is noted as John Bavant, who had converted to Roman Catholicism and removed himself to Rome.
 A family relation seems probable.

 The Good Ordering of a Commonweal

-Bavand’s translation of The Good Ordering of a Commonweal was printed by John Kingston for John Wight very late in 1559.
+Bavand's translation of The Good Ordering of a Commonweal was printed by John Kingston for John Wight very late in 1559.
 Bavand signed his dedication to queen Elizabeth I : ‘At the Middle Temple the 20th day of December’.
-The text is a close translation of the recently-printed De republica bene instituenda paraenesis (1556) of Johannes Ferrarius, rector of the Protestant university of Marburg in Germany.
+The text is a close translation of the recently printed De republica bene instituenda paraenesis (1556) of Johannes Ferrarius, rector of the Protestant university of Marburg in Germany.
 Ferrarius is given to illustrate his points with extracts from the great Latin poets of antiquity, and Bavand translates them into English verse.
 His achievement was noted by Jasper Heywood in the verse preface to his translation of Seneca’s Thyestes, where Bavand is one of a group of poets at the Inns of Court whom he praises as ‘Minerva’s men’.
 Heywood writes : ‘There Bavand bides, that turn’d his tool, a Commonwealth to frame, | And greater grace in English gives to worthy author’s name’.
-The other poets mentioned by Heywood are : Thomas North (Lincoln’s Inn); Thomas Sackville (Inner Temple); Thomas Norton (Inner Temple); Christopher Yelverton (Gray’s Inn); William Baldwin; Thomas Blundeville (Gray’s Inn); and Barnabe Googe (Staple Inn).
+The other poets mentioned by Heywood are : Thomas North (Lincoln's Inn); Thomas Sackville (Inner Temple); Thomas Norton (Inner Temple); Christopher Yelverton (Gray's Inn); William Baldwin; Thomas Blundeville (Gray's Inn); and Barnabe Googe (Staple Inn).